 - Your project should relate to something involving NLP.
 I gave you a few ideas in class, but I encourage you to be creative.
 Feel free to ask me if your idea is appropriate.
-Find something that you're excited about and interested in since you'll be working on for the last part of the semester!

-- Your project must include a solid experimental evaluation.
-This should involve picking an evaluation metric that is appropriate for your problem domain, tuning any parameters that the model may have appropriately (e.g. smoothing parameters) and using appropriate data for evaluation. - Your project should be in a pair or group of three.
-If you'd like to do it solo or in a group of four, please come talk to me.
+Find something that you're excited about and interested in since you'll be working on for the last part of the semester! - Your project must include a solid experimental evaluation.
+This should involve picking an evaluation metric that is appropriate for your problem domain, tuning any parameters that the model may have appropriately (e.g. smoothing parameters) and using appropriate data for evaluation. - Your project should be in a group of 2-4.
+If you'd like to do it solo, please come talk to me.